cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 })
 ```

-Cypress can also execute unit tests for isomorphic or universal code that can run both in the browser and in Node:
+Cypress can also execute unit tests for isomorphic or universal code that can run both in the browser and in Node.

 ```js
 const { add } = require('./my/math')